wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 3.1.1 =
+Fixed useless listing of custom post types which do not support thumbnails

 = 3.1 =
 * Many improvements of the user interface in style and labeling